shannenpy/ASG1/README.md

 - __Login/ signup page__ which allows users to get into their account or create a new account by having them fill in their emails and passwords.
 - __Homepage__ which shows a preview of the rest of the pages so that users know what the website has and can start to navigate through the entire webpage.
 - __Product and sevices page__ which allows users to choose the catergory they want or service they need.
-- __Contact us page__ which allows users to get in touch with website or designers by filling up a form.
+- __Contact us page__ which allows users to get in touch with website or designers by filling up a form and users will be replied via email.
 - __Reviews/ testimonial page__ which allows users to read other user's past experiences so that new users will be more confident when using the website.
 - __Pricing page__ which allows users to choose a package suitable for them once their free trial is over by reading all the T&Cs for each package listed.
 - __Add to cart__ function which allows users to collate what they want before finalising their purchase.